-1.3.1 The NFI map: an overview
+1.3.1 The NFI Map: an overview

-The location and extent of all forests and woodlands in Britain (≥ 0.5 hectares) is identified by the National Forest Inventory (NFI) and the resultant data is available in the form of a digital woodland map.
+The location and extent of all forests and woodlands in GB (≥ 0.5 hectares) is identified by the National Forest Inventory (NFI) and the resultant data is available in the form of a digital woodland map.
 The map is updated annually and provides current and historical information on the distribution, type and size of forests and woodland in the UK.
 The digital woodland map is produced using aerial photography, satellite imagery and administrative records.
+NFI fieldwork sample squares are located within the bounds of the NFI woodland map.